JulieRauer/Questionnaire/Questionnaire_After.md

 1. Have you previously used or are you comfortable using a smartphone?
 Y/N

-2. If you are not comfortable using a smartphone, check all the difficulties that you have faced (check all that apply):
+2. If you are not comfortable using a smartphone, check all the difficulties that you have faced.
+Check all that apply:

 	* Icons are unclear or too small
 	* Complicated password mechanism